Skip to main content

 Students will develop a deeper understanding and appreciation of music through theoretical knowledge, practical activities, listening exercises, and group collaborations, enhance their musical skills, and nurture creativity.

-• Performance and Collaboration: Opportunities for individual and group performances, implement knowledge, skills and exposure to various genres and styles of performance skills
+• Performance and Collaboration: Opportunities for individual and group performances, as well as the implementation of knowledge, skills, and exposure to various genres and styles of performance skills

 • Theory of Music: understand how music is written and organised to clarify its meaning to musicians

-• Aural and Listening skills: recognise and describe individual components of melody, rhythm and harmony, recognise and describe detail and effect in a wide range of genres and styles
+• Aural and listening skills: recognise and describe individual components of melody, rhythm, and harmony, as well as recognise and describe detail and effect in a wide range of genres and styles

 • Analysis: recognise and analyse the musical structure and compositional devices in written music, describe and analyse our music and the music of others

-Methods of assessment: The coursework is comprised of composition and performance.
-Students will be assessed on a regular basis throughout the year.
-The examination is based on each unit’s work, comprising listening analysis, aural transcription, theory and musical knowledge essays.
+Methods of assessment: The coursework comprises composition assignments, presentation, and performance.
+Students will be assessed regularly throughout the year.
+The examination is based on each unit’s work, comprising listening analysis, aural transcription, theory, and musical knowledge essays.

 Prizegiving Award: The R. H. Radford Memorial Prize is awarded to the student with the highest aggregate in Form 4 Music at the end of the year.